Our commitment to Responsible Research Assessment

 - Ensured we have a clear statement of commitment to responsible and fair approaches to research assessment via this website.

-- Conducted an initial review and update of HR documentation prior to fully reviewing and revising processes as part of the Birmingham Academic Career Framework Programme during 2020/21.
+- Reviewed and updated HR documentation prior as part of the Birmingham Academic Career Framework Programme.

 - Prepared an action plan outlining tasks to raise awareness and promote compliance with our strategy to be undertaken over the next year and assigned clear responsibilities.